fastly/compute-js-opentelemetry/src/webpack-helpers/README.md

 * util
 * zlib

-Additionally the following globals are made available.
+Additionally, the following globals are made available.

 * document - returns null
-* performance - for timers
 * process - for fake values of pid and version